Fuzzlix/omm/README.md

   (Maybe better implement a "repository" _tool_, that handles svn, git, zip, .. downloads)

 - correct silent/normal/verbose message print (doublecheck)

-- make compiler warnings to errors?
-How to implement this? commandline? flag?

 - create a documentation.